Course Code |

 |

-A compulsory 3-lecture course that deals with the classical quantitative methods of chemical analysis.
+This course deals with the classical quantitative methods of chemical analysis.
 These include gravimetric and titrimetric methods of analysis.
-The course also includes topics in statistics and data analysis that are important in analytical chemistry. |
+This course also includes methods for evaluation of errors that may occur during a chemical analysis. |

 10231215